 WASHINGTON -- The Department of Homeland Security (DHS) Science and Technology Directorate (S&T) and its research and development (R&D) partners today issued a Request for Innovators (RFI) seeking to prototype, test and transition cutting-edge emergency response technologies.
 The goal is to put tools with smart city and Internet of Things capabilities into the hands of first responders by 2020.

-“We welcome every opportunity to engage the innovation community in our R&D efforts,” said Director of S&T’s First Responders Group Dan Cotter.
+“We welcome every opportunity to engage the innovation community in our R&D efforts,” said S&T Director Dan Cotter.
 “This RFI is part of a larger smart cities effort announced in September to spur economic growth and invest in the men and women who protect our communities.
 We look forward to collaborating to increase first responder safety and efficiency.

 S&T and its partners at the Center for Innovative Technology, Smart City Works and TechNexus are seeking new capabilities to support first responders in three specific areas:

 - Autonomous navigation for indoor drones in support of search and rescue missions in difficult environments, such as fire or earthquake damaged structures.
 Separate sensor prototypes are also sought: a WiFi finder sensor for smart phone signals and a thermal sensor for detecting the heat signatures of people or other living creatures.

 - Indoor building sensor suite (digital image, video, thermal or WiFi finder) to be mounted on fixed indoor building features, such as smoke detectors or exit signs.
 Sensor processing will be able to establish a baseline layout of indoor space and detect changes when events impact interiors and/or occupants.